-appropriate for the intervenor compensation statutes in light of New Cingular Wireless I and II (Paras.
-3 and 4).
+Legislature had expressly authorized26 the Commission to determine "uneconomic costs").
+In any event, the affirmation of the vitality of Greyhound (and thereby Greyhound deference) was significant because Greyhound arguably requires a greater level of deference to the Commission's construction of statutes than that enjoyed by any federal agency under Chevron and its progeny.
+One must question, however, whether Greyhound deference remains appropriate for the intervenor compensation statutes in light of New Cingular Wireless I and II (Paras.
+4 and 5).
 At the same time, the reader should also note that Section 1759 requires a Superior Court to adhere an even stricter level of deference, requiring it to defer to the Commission's construction of a statute if "even palpably erroneous."
 Anchor Lighting v.
 Edison, 142 Cal.
 App.
 4th 541, 548 (August 30, 2006) (Para.
-18 of the Appendix).
+19 of the Appendix).
+For the Commission's most recent view on awards of intervenor compensation for defending a Commission decision on court (in this case, the U.S. Supreme Court), see Decision 21-12-064 (December 16, 2021).

-28. Burlington Northern & Santa Fe Railway (United Transportation Union), 112 Cal.
+29. Burlington Northern & Santa Fe Railway (United Transportation Union), 112 Cal.
 App.
 4th 881 (2003), 5 Cal.
 Rptr.
 3d 503, 2003 Cal.
 App.
 LEXIS 1565.
 The Court of Appeal (Third District) reversed a Commission order in which the Commission found that it was required to enforce Section 6906 of the Labor Code notwithstanding a credible (indeed, compelling) argument that the statute was invalid.
 The Commission stated that Article III, Section 3.5 of the State Constitution27 barred it from refusing to enforce the statute.
 The Court pointed out, however, that Article III, Section 3.5, only barred the Commission from refusing to enforce a statute where the prospective refusal rested on perceived constitutional infirmities or federal preemption.
 It held that where the statute had been repealed by implication (in this case, by a state ballot measure), the Commission (1) could recognize the implied repeal and refuse to enforce the statute and (2) was required to do so.